StructuralNeurobiologyLab/SyConn/docs/from_probmaps_to_objects.md

 1. **Connected components** within each chunk (chunk-wise segmentation) are created for by applying a Gaussian smoothing (optional) and threshold first (see method `object_segmentation(...)`).
-Note that the default procedure with smoothing and a subsequent thresholding can be replaced by passing a custom-method to the method via the kwargs `transform_func=None, func_kwargs=None`.
+Note that the default procedure with smoothing and a subsequent thresholding can be replaced by passing a custom-method to the method via the kwargs `transform_func=None, transform_func_kwargs=None`.
 The provided method has to obey the function signature of `_gauss_threshold_connected_components_thread`.
 2. `make_unique_labels` reassignes globally **unique labels** to all segments
 3. `make_stitch_list` collects information of which segments in different